ablacan/NewInML2022_ICML/README.md

 Contact us at contactnewinml (at) gmail.com if you encounter technical issues.

-# Important Dates
+# Important Dates (to be confirmed)

 Paper submission deadline has been set to May 1, 2022 AoE.

 * May 1, 2022 (Anywhere on Earth): Paper submission deadline
 * June 6, 2022 (Anywhere on Earth): Author notification of acceptance
-* July 22, 2022: Workshop day with best selected abstracts presentations
+* July 18, 2022: Workshop day with best selected abstracts presentations

 # Program